-3. Modern Slavery - FY2020
+3. Modern Slavery - Risk Areas

-During FY2020 Mount Gibson conducted a preliminary desktop risk review of its business operations and supply chains to determine its level of exposure to modern slavery risks.
-The review was undertaken by an independent human rights specialist and extended to reviewing background corporate and operational information, relevant corporate governance policies, and undertaking interviews of key personnel from different aspects of the business and two external suppliers.
+Mount Gibson has undertaken a preliminary desktop risk review of its business operations and supply chains to determine its level of exposure to modern slavery risks.
+The review was initially undertaken by an independent human rights specialist and extended to reviewing background corporate and operational information, relevant corporate governance policies, and undertaking interviews of key personnel from different aspects of the business and two external suppliers.